-In addition to your basic dog commands (like sit, lie down, come, and stay) and the standard pet tricks every dog knows (like fetch, heel, and roll over), we’ve managed to teach our dogs many more advanced dog tricks as well.
-(More on that in a minute.)
+In addition to your basic dog commands (like sit, lie down, come, and stay) and the standard pet tricks every dog knows (like fetch, heel, and roll over), we’ve managed to teach our dogs many more advanced dog tricks as well (examples here).

 - He can “pray” religiously (and he doesn’t get up from the “pray” position until we say “Amen”).

 - When he was a puppy, we taught Destin to “tell me” whenever he wanted something.
 Our hope was that he would bark to tell us when he had to go outside.
 It worked!